LaunchCodeEducation/liftoff/src/modules/assignments/project-planning.rst

    your initial stories into the "Next" column.
 Your stories should be clear and formatted as proper user stories and not just tasks.
 #.
 Create your initial project repository in GitHub.
-Don’t worry, you
+Don't worry, you
    can always rename this later.
 Link this in the above README as well.

 Submitting Your Work